SlapOS/slapos/stack/monitor/README.md

 =============

 * This stack has for purpose to know if all promises, services, custom monitoring scripts went/are ok.
-* It also provides a web interface, to see which promises, instance and hosting subscription status.
-It also provide a rss feed to easily know the actual state of your instance, and to know when it started to went bad.
+* It also provides a web interface, to see promises, instances and hosting subscriptions status.
+It also provides a rss feed to easily know the actual state of your instance, and to know when it started to went bad.
 You can also add your own monitoring scripts.

 Implementation :